 3. Law of Cosines - Why do we need it?
 How is it derived from what we already know?

-The Law of Cosines is a very helpful law that helps us find answers to the triangle we're working on.
+Answer: The Law of Cosines is a very helpful law that helps us find answers to the triangle we're working on.
 The Law of Cosines can be used in any triangle.
-The formula for the Law of Cosines is Law of Cosines but the law itself can be arranged in two other ways.
-The Law of Cosines is useful for finding: The third side of a triangle when you know two sides and the angle between them.
-The angles of a triangle when you know all three sides.
-Also, you can rewrite the c2 = a2 + b2 - 2ab cos(C) formula into "a2=" and "b2=" form.
+The formula for the Law of Cosines is

 4. Area formulas - How is the “area of an oblique” triangle derived?
 How does it relate to the area formula that you are familiar with?